-Tyler also prevented the offender from injury while getting out of the transport car.
-Tyler put the offender’s arms around her own neck, while using her own arms to support the offender as hospital staff hurried to the offender’s aid.
+Tyler also prevented the inmate from injury while getting out of the transport car.
+Tyler put the inmate’s arms around her own neck, while using her own arms to support the inmate as hospital staff hurried to the inmate’s aid.

 Tyler’s actions earned her a letter of commendation from WCCW superintendent, Dona Zavislan.

 “You displayed exceptional professionalism, attentiveness, presence of mind and compassion during this emergency medical trip and you are deserving of our thanks and special recognition,” Zavislan said.
 “I am pleased you are part of the WCCW team.”